awsdocs/amazon-ec2-user-guide/doc_source/instancedata-add-user-data.md

 ## Specify Instance User Data at Launch<a name="specify-user-data-launch"></a>

 You can specify user data when you launch an instance\.
-For more information, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md) and [Running Commands on Your Linux Instance at Launch](user-data.md)\.
+For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md) and [Running Commands on Your Linux Instance at Launch](user-data.md)\.

 ## Modify Instance User Data<a name="modify-user-data-run"></a>